 Your doctor will need a detailed description of the seizures, preferably from a witness, because most people who have temporal lobe seizures don't remember the episodes.

-If you've had a seizure, your doctor usually will perform a neurological exam that tests:
+If you or your child has had a seizure, your doctor likely will perform a neurological exam that tests:

 - Muscle tone